 2 The Manatees of Crystal River

 If you're a wildlife lover, few experiences are more thrilling than a face-to-face underwater encounter with an endangered 1,500-pound West Indian manatee.
 These gentle giants, sometimes called sea cows, swim in the warm waters of the Crystal River, about 90 minutes by car northwest of Orlando.
 Tours led by wildlife experts include a chance to swim and snorkel with the animals in their natural habitat.
 You can usually spot them at any time of year, but November through March is the prime time, when they come here to escape cooling sea temperatures.
-Since the animals are wild, sightings are not guaranteed.
 Those who prefer to stay dry can view the manatees during winter from the Three Sisters Springs boardwalk in the Crystal River Wildlife Refuge.
-Another popular place to see manatees in winter is beautiful Blue Springs State Park, about 50 minutes north of Orlando.
+Another popular place to see manatees in winter is beautiful Blue Spring State Park, about 50 minutes north of Orlando.

 3 Ellie Schiller Homosassa Springs Wildlife State Park